How to Extract (Unzip) Tar Bz2 File

 tar -xf archive.tar.bz2 file1 file2

-When extracting files, you must provide their exact names including the path, as printed when the --list (-t) option is used.
+When extracting files, you must provide their exact names along with the path, as listed by tar --list (tar -t).

 tar -xf archive.tar.bz2 dir1 dir2

-If you try to extract a file that doesn’t exist in the archive, an error message similar to the following will be shown:
+If you attempt to extract a file that does not exist in the archive, an error message similar to the following will be shown:

 tar -xf archive.tar.bz2 README